seikur0/PGO-mapscan-opt/README.md

 Check out the github page of lordbaconcake, it visualizes the beauty of the hexagon algorithm quite well.
 And if you'd like to cover more complex or square areas rather than a circle-like pattern, check out his api. https://github.com/spezifisch/geoscrape

-## Telegram interactive bot

-There's a new bot to use the map with!
-It currently connects locally to the database, so it needs to be in the same machine as the map.
-To configure it use telebotsettings.json.example, change as needed and remove the .example.
-In the future it may support webhooks.
-It currently features:
-* each user can configure their ignored pokemon list, the range, and location for the notifications
-* toggleable notifications and do not disturb function so you don't get notifications while trying to sleep
-* notification limiter per user, notify just once per appearence, every text message translatable
-* FANCY BUTTON INTERFACE, NO MORE COMMANDS OR WRITING